deeplanguageclass/deeplanguageclass.github.io/index.md

 We will also keep in view how natural language tasks relate to tasks in other areas of machine learning.

-Instructors: Erik Arakelyan + Adam Bittlingmayer
+Instructors: Erik Arakelyan, Teamable and Adam Bittlingmayer, Signal N

 Prerequisites: solid coding skills, strong analytical ability, fluency in multiple human languages, a Unix system with Python